omercnet/doh1/README.md

    - Scopes: `auth_keys` (writable)
    - Copy the **Client ID** and **Audience**

-4. **Add GitHub repository variables:**
+4. **Add GitHub repository secrets:**
-   - Go to repo Settings → Secrets and variables → Actions → Variables
+   - Go to repo Settings → Secrets and variables → Actions → Secrets
    - Add `TS_OAUTH_CLIENT_ID` with the client ID
    - Add `TS_AUDIENCE` with the audience
    - Add `TS_EXIT_NODE` with your home machine's Tailscale hostname